lmu-osc/Introduction-Simulations-in-R/Hallgren2013/ReadingSheet.md

 ***

-Hallgren describes the benefits of using simulations and provides examples of application (Hallgren 2014).
+Hallgren (2014) describes the benefits of using simulations and provides examples of applications.

-*	*Please list all the words that you do not know/concepts you do not understand in this paper (except mediation, branching, zero-inflation, ceiling effect, structural equation models, social network exponential random graph).*
+1)	Please list all the words that you do not know/concepts you do not understand in this paper (except mediation, branching, zero-inflation, ceiling effect, structural equation models, social network exponential random graph).
--
+    *
--
+    *
--
+    *

-* *In your own words, describe which steps are common to all sorts of simulations.
-Illustrate with simple examples rather than, or in addition to, using terms such as assumptions and parameters.*
+2) In your own words, describe which steps are common to all sorts of simulations.
+Illustrate with simple examples rather than, or in addition to, using terms such as assumptions and parameters.
 **1)**
 **2)**
 **3)**